apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 and nested types.
 It also covers working with event-time and watermarks.

-Depending on the kind of query, in many cases the resulting dynamic table is a pipeline that does not only produce insert-only changes when coverting the `Table` to a `DataStream` but also produces retractions and other kinds of updates.
+Depending on the kind of query, in many cases the resulting dynamic table is a pipeline that does not only produce insert-only changes when converting the `Table` to a `DataStream` but also produces retractions and other kinds of updates.
 During table-to-stream conversion, this could lead to an exception similar to

 ```